Conformal Symmetry in Field Theory and in Quantum Gravity: Long Story of Infinities

 where the full action of a system we write as

 and the beta functions $\beta_{i}$ are the logarithmic derivatives with respect to energy scale $k$ of the running coupling coefficients $\alpha_{i}=\alpha_{i}(k)$ (some of them run, not necessarily all).
 The set of operators ${\cal O}_{i}$ consists of all generally and gauge covariant operators that we want to add in the Lagrangian of the theory.
-They have to respect all symmetries assumed from the theory on the classical level.
-The non-vanishing of the trace on the quantum level of the energy-momentum tensor is called a quantum trace or conformal anomaly.
+They~have to respect all symmetries assumed from the theory on the classical level.
+The~non-vanishing of the trace on the quantum level of the energy-momentum tensor is called a quantum trace or conformal anomaly.
 It arises in theories which are conformally-invariant on the classical level and for which the process of quantization produces scale-dependence of couplings and in the result quantum trace is non-zero.
-It is well known that for normal theories conformal invariance on the classical level is just an accident and it is generically removed by quantum corrections, which force couplings to run (like for example in YM theory).
+It is well known that, for normal theories, conformal invariance on the classical level is just an accident and it is generically removed by quantum corrections, which force couplings to run (like for example in YM theory).
 The theory must be very special to avoid conformal anomaly.
 However, since in the standard framework of QFT we know how to live with theories that predict and indeed exhibit RG running, then typically this non-vanishing anomaly is not problematic.
-This is because we never need to use conformal Ward identities (for the proof of renormalizability or for other important properties of the quantum model).